-The following diagram depicts a high-level overview of the AMS multi-account landing zone and AMS single-account landing zone monitoring workflow.
+The following diagram provides a high-level overview of the AMS multi-account landing zone and AMS single-account landing zone monitoring workflow.

-- Generation: At the time of account onboarding, AMS configures baseline monitoring (a combination of CloudWatch (CW) alarms, and CW event rules) for all your resources created in a managed account.
-The baseline monitoring configuration generates an alert when a CW alarm is triggered or a CW event is generated. - Aggregation: - Multi-Account Landing Zone: Alerts are generated by your resources within Application and Core Organizational Unit accounts and sent to the AMS monitoring system by directing them through the Security account. - Single-Account Landing Zone: All alerts generated by your resources are sent to the AMS monitoring system by directing them to an SNS topic in the account. - Processing: AMS analyzes the alerts and processes them based on their potential for impact.
-Alerts are processed as described next.
+Generation: At the time of account onboarding, AMS configures baseline monitoring (a combination of CloudWatch (CW) alarms, and CW event rules) for all your resources created in a managed account.
+The baseline monitoring configuration generates an alert when a CW alarm is triggered or a CW event is generated.

+- Aggregation: - Multi-Account Landing Zone: Alerts are generated by your resources within Application and Core Organizational Unit accounts and sent to the AMS monitoring system by directing them through the Security account. - Single-Account Landing Zone: All alerts generated by your resources are sent to the AMS monitoring system by directing them to an SNS topic in the account. - You can also configure how AMS groups EC2 alerts together.
+AMS either groups all alerts related to the same EC2 instance into a single incident, or creates one incident per alert, depending on your preference.
+You can change this configuration at any time by working with your Cloud Service Delivery Manager or Cloud Architect.
+This works the same way whether you are using Multi-Account Landing Zone or Single-Account Landing Zone. - Processing: AMS analyzes the alerts and processes them based on their potential for impact.
+Alerts are processed as described next. - Alerts with known customer impact: These lead to the creation of a new incident report and AMS follows the incident management process; for information about incident management, see AMS incident response.